Responsible AI Platform

-The EU AI Act: An In-depth Analysis
+The EU AI Act: an in-depth analysis

-8 min read
+··11 min read

 In a world where artificial intelligence (AI) is becoming increasingly intertwined with our daily lives, from streaming service recommendations to hospital diagnoses, the call for regulation is growing.
 The European Union has responded by introducing the AI Act, the world's first comprehensive legislation for AI.
 In this blog, we dive deep into this groundbreaking law, examine its impact on organizations, and discuss how companies can prepare for this new regulation.

-The Birth of the EU AI Act
+The birth of the EU AI Act

 The EU has always been at the forefront of digital regulation, with laws such as the General Data Protection Regulation (GDPR) becoming global standards.
 With the AI Act, the EU is once again taking a significant step in shaping the digital future.